Students and Employees

 Students who come from areas of the U.S. with isolation requirements may need to quarantine upon arrival to campus.
 You may attend classes remotely while in quarantine, if that option is available.

-International student travelers
+International student travelers and domestic students traveling abroad

 In accordance with the State of Kansas’ most recent reopening guidelines, the university community may be able to resume some limited travel activities, provided travelers follow certain guidelines.
 Lawrence and Edwards Campus staff, faculty, and scholars may travel only if: